d-morrison/IntroStatActivities/_book/13-A19-regression-simulation.md

 #### Summarize and visualize the data {-}

-Using the provided R script file, enter the response variable name, `TL_cm`, into the `lm()` (linear model) function for `response` and the explanatory variable name, `BW_cm`, for `explanatory` in line 21 to get the linear model output and value for the correlation coefficient.
-Highlight and run lines 21--23.
+Using the provided R script file, enter the response variable name, `TL_cm`, into the `lm()` (linear model) function for `response` and the explanatory variable name, `HW_cm`, for `explanatory` in line 21 to get the linear model output and value for the correlation coefficient.
+Highlight and run lines 25--27.

 ```r